Skip to content

 Braze geofences work at all hours of the day, even when your app is closed.
 They become active as soon as they are defined and uploaded to the Braze dashboard.
 However, geofences can’t function if a user has disabled location tracking.

-For geofences to work, users must have location services enabled on their device and must have granted your app permission to access their location.
-If a user has disabled location tracking, your app won’t be able to detect when they enter or exit a geofence.
+For geofences to work, users must have location services enabled on their device and must have granted your app the required location permission level.
+For more information, see Understanding location permissions.

 Is geofence data stored in user profiles?

 No, Braze doesn’t store geofence data on user profiles.
 Geofences are monitored by Apple and Google location services, and Braze only gets notified when a user triggers a geofence.
-At that point, we process any associated trigger campaigns.
+At that point, Braze processes any associated trigger campaigns.

 Can I set up a geofence within a geofence?

-As a best practice, avoid setting up geofences inside each other as this may cause issues with triggering notifications.
+As a best practice, avoid setting up geofences that overlap with each other, as this may cause issues with triggering notifications.

 New Stuff!